Petha: Preparation

 Ash gourds, commonly referred to as white pumpkins, are a vegetable with a pale-green exterior and white, heavily seeded, savoury inside that is used to make petha.
 The gourd is sliced into bite-sized pieces and then cured for a few hours in a solution of Calcium Hydroxide, locally known as Choona or Soon.
 After removing the gourd pieces from the Choona solution, they're boiled until soft, and then soaked in sugar syrup.
 The final candy has a sugar-crisp exterior and an almost moist, sticky interior with a firm, crunchy, and almost crystalline texture.

 The flavouring of Agra's confections is considered to be inventive, and candy counters in the city are rainbows of vibrantly coloured petha, flavoured with everything from paan to rose.

 With growing demand and innovation, more varieties of the original preparation are available.
 Many flavoured variants are available, e.g. kesar petha, angoori petha etc. There are some other variations based on content, one with coconut mixed, another with some nuts put into it.
 Sometimes kewda essence is used to flavour petha.

+The use of calcium hydroxide during preparation helps maintain the firmness of the ash gourd pieces during cooking and contributes to the characteristic texture of petha.